WWWalker's Terms and Conditions

 - The customer may be asked to pay a deposit if they wish to secure our services in the future in answer to a quote from us.

 - We reserve the right to bill the customer within the quoted range (estimate + creep factor).

 - We do not work with companies or individuals who are based in rural areas unless they have a proper business plan and sufficient financial backing due to the high risk from endless delays, slow payment and downward pressure on our prices making us unviable.
 We do not give credit.

-- Overseas work (non-Australia) will be charged in advance via credit card in USD.
+- Overseas work (non-Australia) will be charged in advance via credit card or debit card or PayPal in USD.

 - There is no support for free or cheap software except for open source software we have contributed to a project within reasonable limits (maximum 2 hours).